FAQs for Incoming Students

 We are a borrower based school, which means that if you remain eligible, you may borrow federal aid for every semester you are here.
 We process loans two semesters/eight months at a time.
 You will then receive a new set of loans for the 3rd and 4th semester and it will continue to cycle every two semesters/eight months.
 The maximum Federal Stafford Unsubsidized Loan amount in a two-semester loan period is $20,500 as long as your budget allows for the eligibility.
 Typically, this is the way it is processed.

 You must complete your FAFSA every calendar year to receive federal aid.
 The best way to remember to do it is complete it after you have filed that year’s tax return, and then fill out the new FAFSA.
 If you do not file taxes, please try and remember to have it done by the filing deadline of April 15.
 Please keep your PIN number in an accessible spot so it is not forgotten, or change it to a number that you will not forget.
 In addition, we send out email reminders when the renewal FAFSA is available.

-PLEASE READ ALL information (postal mail, and from your Cooley e-mail account) that is sent to you from the Financial Aid Office.
+PLEASE READ ALL information (postal mail, and from your WMU-Cooley e-mail account from ESS) that is sent to you regarding Financial Aid.
 We do not send junk mail.
 If it is sent to you, it is important, and you need to be aware of it.
 In addition, keep the school up-to-date with your address/phone number (this is completed on the Portal).
-When contacting the FA office, be sure to leave additional information (Student number/SSN) along with your name and phone number so we can help serve you better.
+When contacting the ESS office, be sure to leave additional information (Student number/SSN) along with your name and phone number so we can help serve you better.

 Ultimately, it is your responsibility to make sure your financial aid is in order.
 If you should need assistance, feel free to contact us by email at email@example.com.